-The SENTiVENT project:
+The SENTiVENT project

 Event extraction tries to automatically get a schematic overview of a real-world occurrence of a certain type from text.
 It summarizes an event and tells us who is involved in what event with which event properties.
 This overview shows the event type and all persons or groups of people that participate in the event.
-For example, if an article describes that one company bought another company it will find the parts of the text that talks about this event, assign it the type “Acquisition” and fill in the “Acquirer” and “Target” participant roles with the names of the companies.
+For example, if a sentence describes that one company bought another company it will find the parts of the text that talks about this event, assign it the type “Acquisition” and fill in the “Acquirer” and “Target” participant roles with the names of the companies.

-I also want to go even further than just pointing to the positive, negative or neutral opinion in a text: Wouldn’t it be cool to know exactly which opinion is expressed about what part of a company or event?
+I also want to go even further than just pointing to the positive, negative or neutral opinion in a text: Wouldn’t it be useful to know exactly which opinion is expressed about what part of a company or event?
 This is called aspect-based sentiment analysis and automatically gives us an overview about what negative or positive opinion is expressed about what part of an event or entity.

 What is all this technology useful for?
 Combining the “what, why, how, who and when” of factual events with subjective opinion data “how do people feel about what” unlocks a valuable data source at scale previously unavailable for a wide range of financial applications.
 Extracting structured factual and opinion data from business news allows for many downstream applications in financial analysis and economic market studies.